a-nayeem/Machine-Learning-and-Deep-Learning-Notes/Andrew NG Machine Learning/Week-1.md

 **Cost Function**

 Now to measure the accuracy of our hypothesis function we need a cost function.
-As our aim is to pass a straight line h(θ) or our hypothesis which can correctly model the relationship between x and y plane.
-​
+We can use the average distance of each point from our hypothesis line as cost function.
+In this case our aim is to reduce this average distance so as to keep the straight line as close as possible to all the points. ​